Key Points

 Image source: Operational Definition Example

-Getting to agreement on something that is operationally defined takes time and patience.
+Getting to an agreement on something that is operationally defined takes time and patience.
 Here are a few tips to help you come up with a good operational definition.

 The more specific and detailed you make your operational definition, the greater your chance of avoiding miscommunication.